 You may be wondering why there aren't any pictures of Rabia on this webpage.
 She's asked me to not share pictures of her.
 It was tough finding great family pictures that didn't have all four of us!

 Recently I decided that I was going to participate more in raising my children and take an active role in their education and upbringing.
 It was time for me to share some of my knowledge and experiences with my kids, and mentor them on their journey.

 I'm on that journey with them right now, and every day is an experience and a learning opportunity for all of us.

 On this journey, I intend to become an expert on raising children with a STEM-centered mindset, children who are resilient, ethical, fair, curious, generous, and continuously looking to grow.
 I'm reading books on this subject, taking courses, listening to podcasts, watching videos, and following influencers and experts in this space.

 I decided to share this expertise and journey with you.
 Back when the internet first took off, I coded a film review website using HTML.
 It was my first taste of building a community online, and I loved it.

 I love it again.
 I hope you benefit too from seed2STEM.com.
 Please consider joining my mailing list so you can get my weekly newsletter filled with tips, tricks, facts, and quotes that will inspire you to take action and be a better and more effective parent.

 Please also take a minute to send me an e-mail.
 How can I help you?
-I've loved to give it a shot.
+I'd loved to give it a shot.

-PS.
-If you don't want to wait until Thursday, check out my post on: 7 Ways to introduce STEM to girls
+PS If you don't want to wait until Thursday for my latest post, check out an earlier post: 7 Ways to introduce STEM to girls